 14. Guillermo Vilas- The Argentine was the third winningest player of all time notching an incredible 923 match wins as well as 63 titles, including four grand slams.
 However, that is where the former world No. 2's list of accomplishments ends.
 Aside from failing to reach world No. 1, he only had 29 wins over top 10 opponents.
 Vilas is widely considered the best No. 2 player in tennis history, but failing to reach world No. 1 knocked him several spots down on this list.

-13. Lleyton Hewitt- As a young Aussie, Hewitt spent 80 weeks as the top-ranked player in the world, but failed to live up to his potential, winning just two majors and 28 total tournaments, while suffering countless injuries.
-Aside from being the best player in the game for 80 weeks, his top accomplishment was his 61 match wins over top 10 foes.
-Although Hewitt is still competing, he is far from the player he was over a decade ago.
+13. Lleyton Hewitt- As a young Australian, Hewitt spent 80 weeks as the top-ranked player in the world, but failed to live up to his potential, winning just two majors and 28 total tournaments, while suffering countless injuries.
+Aside from being the best player in the game for 80 weeks, his top accomplishment was his 65 match wins over top 10 foes.
+Although Hewitt is still competing, he is far from the player he was just over a decade ago.

 12. Mats Wilander- The Swede made his way this high on the list for one reason and one reason only.
 The guy knew how to win majors.
 Seven of his 33 titles were at the slams.
 That is the third best ratio of any player on this list.
 His win percentage was 7.5% higher in majors.
 Wilander only spent 20 weeks as the world No. 1 and only won 571 matches.
 Those numbers are good, but they are way below average for a top 15 player on this list.
 Wilander consistently rose to the occasion when it mattered most at the majors, winning seven grand slams in the span of seven years.

-10. Boris Becker- If 713 wins wasn't enough for the six-time grand slam winner to crack the top 10 on all GOAT lists, then maybe I should remind you that 121 of his wins were against top 10 ranked opponents.
+11. Boris Becker- If 713 wins wasn't enough for the six-time grand slam winner to crack the top 10 on all GOAT lists, then maybe I should remind you that 121 of his wins were against top 10 ranked opponents.
 That is the third most in tennis history.
-Becker also won 49 titles and was the World No. 1 for 12 weeks.
-Becker was the model for consistency, winning at least two tournaments every years for 12 consecutive years.
+Becker also won 49 titles and was the world No. 1 for 12 weeks.
+Becker was a model for consistency, winning at least two tournaments every year for 12 consecutive years.
 At just 18 years of age in 1986, Becker reached nine tournament finals and won Wimbledon for the second consecutive year.
 Becker went on to win one more Wimbledon, the US Open, and the Australian Open twice.

 8. Andre Agassi- The American may not be the statistical leader in any category, but he was one of the most well rounded players to ever play.
 Agassi dominated on every surface and is one of only two male singles tennis players to achieve the career golden slam.
 Agassi finished his career with eight grand slam titles and 60 tournaments won over the span of 19 years.
 The former world No. 1 won 870 matches and spent over 100 weeks atop the rankings.